Maia-Everett/lintian.eu/_posts/2024-08-22-warcraft-retrospective-32.md

 {% figure [caption:"I hope there aren't cows involved."] %}
 ![The Crossing](/assets/wr/20240821224517_1.jpg)
 {% endfigure %}

+This is the secret mission I mentioned earlier.
+If the sheep secret is not activated, it will simply be skipped.

 Next up: we find out where the portal actually leads!